1. Is my property located in the Crossroads Gas service area?

 3. Cheque, debit card, or credit card – we no longer accept cash payments

-4. After hours drop box located outside the office
+4. After hours drop slot located outside the office

 3. Do you accept credit card payments?

 We accept credit card payments via OptionPay.
 Please click on this link OptionPay.ca and it will take you to the credit card payment page or you can call us with your credit card info.
 OptionPay fee will apply.